Python Data Analysis Library¶

 pandas is an open source, BSD-licensed library providing high-performance, easy-to-use data structures and data analysis tools for the Python programming language.

-This is a minor bug-fix release from 0.16.1 and includes a a large number of bug fixes along several new features, enhancements, and performance improvements.
+This is a major release from 0.18.1 and includes number of API changes, several new features, enhancements, and performance improvements along with a large number of bug fixes.
 We recommend that all users upgrade to this version.

 What problem does pandas solve?¶

 Python has long been great for data munging and preparation, but less so for data analysis and modeling. pandas helps fill this gap, enabling you to carry out your entire data analysis workflow in Python without having to switch to a more domain specific language like R.

 Combined with the excellent IPython toolkit and other libraries, the environment for doing data analysis in Python excels in performance, productivity, and the ability to collaborate.

 pandas does not implement significant modeling functionality outside of linear and panel regression; for this, look to statsmodels and scikit-learn.
 More work is still needed to make Python a first class statistical modeling environment, but we are well on our way toward that goal.

 “We use pandas to process time series data on our production servers.
 The simplicity and elegance of its API, and its high level of performance for high-volume datasets, made it a perfect choice for us.”

 - A fast and efficient DataFrame object for data manipulation with integrated indexing;